MystenLabs/sui/doc/src/learn/index.md

 Take note of these related repositories of information to make best use of the knowledge here:

+* [Move & Sui podcast](https://zeroknowledge.fm/228-2/) on Zero Knowledge where programmable objects are described in detail.
 * Original [Move Book](https://move-book.com/index.html) written by a member of the Sui team.
 * [Core Move](https://github.com/diem/move/tree/main/language/documentation) documentation, including:
   * [Tutorial](https://github.com/diem/move/blob/main/language/documentation/tutorial/README.md) - A step-by-step guide through writing a Move module.